tebl/RetroPanel/RetroPanel Module/README.md

 # RetroPanel Module
 The standard version of the RetroPanel consists of several separate PCB designs, five in total with two of these being the duplicated side panels.
-The piece of documentation you're currently looking at covers the main module as well as the overall build details, but take note that many of the other boards such as the [RetroPanel Front](https://github.com/tebl/RetroPanel/tree/main/RetroPanel%20Front) also comes with their own set of documenentation - so make sure that you browse around to get the full picture (especially when it comes to ordering parts).
+The piece of documentation you're currently looking at covers the main module as well as the overall build details, but take note that many of the other boards such as the [RetroPanel Front](https://github.com/tebl/RetroPanel/tree/main/RetroPanel%20Front) also comes with its own set of documenentation - so make sure that you browse around to get the full picture (especially when ordering parts).
 If you don't have any idea what all this is about, have a read through the [main documentation](https://github.com/tebl/RetroPanel) first.

 ![Completed unit](https://github.com/tebl/RetroPanel/raw/main/gallery/2022-11-16%2023.27.25.jpg)
 ![Installed in a system](https://github.com/tebl/RetroPanel/raw/main/gallery/2023-01-13%2021.00.31.jpg)